lichuan/lkx/README.md

 ```

 - ## Multithreading
-lkx_Hub is the execution environment in Lkx, and every script function call runs inside a specific lkx_Hub.
+lkx_Hub is the execution environment in Lkx, and each script function call runs inside a specific lkx_Hub.
 Each lkx_hub is an independent sandbox, so you can run different lkx_Hubs on different threads to get multithreading support.
 However, multithreaded programming is not easy and requires you to be more careful.

 - ## Lkx vs Lua
   - simpler than Lua